 - Optimize your blog posts for mobile devices.
 That means short paragraphs, bullet lists, and visuals where they add to the written content.
 Anything to avoid that dreaded ‘wall of text’ on a small screen.

 - Learn from past blogs and other content.
 What content performed well?
 What posts underperformed?
 Can you find any common trends that might lead to learnings relevant to your future content?

 - Prioritize length.
 It’s closely connected to value, but studies show again and again that longer content ranks better, as long as that content stays unique and relevant.
 Rather than writing 5 short blog posts a week, go for a single, long post that can go into more depth.

-Ready to Optimize Your Winery’s Online Presence?
+Ready to Implement These Winery Website Design Best Practices and Optimize Your Winery’s Online Presence?